Holy Fvck: Promotion

 The album announcement was supported by the release of an album trailer on June 6, 2022, with a snippet of "Skin of My Teeth" serving as the background music to a series of clips of Lovato creating the album in the studio.
 The trailer ends with a snippet of "Freak", with the lyrics "Get your tickets to the freak show baby, step right up to watch the freak go crazy".
 Lovato premiered "Skin of My Teeth" on June 9 with a performance on The Tonight Show Starring Jimmy Fallon.
 During her interview on the show, Lovato revealed that Holy Fvck contains three collaborations.
 A second single, "Substance", was released on July 15, 2022.
 Lovato premiered the song on Jimmy Kimmel Live! on July 14 and announced the track listing for the album that day.
-According to Billboard, the song "29" will serve as the album's third single.
+According to Billboard, the song "29" would be released as the album's third single.
 Upon posting a snippet on TikTok, fans speculated that the lyrics are a reference to ex-boyfriend Wilmer Valderrama.
 The song was officially released on August 17, 2022.
 Internationally, three alternative versions of the album were made available from Lovato's online store; each new version features the same track listing but an alternative cover-art for the album.

+Tour

+On June 7, 2022, Lovato officially announced her seventh concert tour, the Holy Fvck Tour, to promote the album.
+The 34-date tour began on August 13 in Springfield, Illinois, and concluded on November 10 in Rosemont, Illinois.
+American hard rock band Dead Sara and American singer-songwriter Royal & the Serpent were opening acts for the last leg of the tour.